core-wg/yang-cbor/draft-somaraju-core-sid-latest.md

 # Introduction

-[I.D-veillette-core-yang-cbor-mapping] defines a set of encoding rules to encode data models defined in YANG {{I-D.ietf-netmod-rfc6020bis}} using the Concise Binary Object Representation (CBOR) {{RFC7049}}.
-One type of identifier supported by this specification is a registered unsigned integer called Structured IDentifier (SID).

 This document describes the registries required to manage SIDs and a file format used to persist and publish the assigned SIDs.

 # Terminology and Notation